Talk with Your Partial Knee Replacement Expert Today!

 Partial knee replacements (unicompartmental knee replacements) are a type of knee replacement that only replaces the arthritic part of the knee.
 Patients with a partial knee recover from their surgery faster and are more likely to have a knee that feels like a normal knee compared to a total knee replacement.

 Partial knee replacements only replace the part of the knee that is arthritic.
-In a total knee replacement, there are two ligaments that are normally removed - the anterior cruciate ligament and the posterior cruciate ligaments.
+In a total knee replacement, there are two ligaments that are normally removed – the anterior cruciate ligament and the posterior cruciate ligaments.
 In addition, partial knee replacements allow you to keep the good cartilage that is in your knee.
-Unlike a traditional knee replacement, partial knees are considered a resurfacing.
+Unlike a traditional knee replacement, partial knees are considered resurfacing surgery.